 Increasingly infertile couples are considering surrogacy as a route to parenthood, but objective surrogacy education that is not sales-focused can be tough to find.

-Based on the ongoing demand for consumer-run education, the non-profit Families Through Surrogacy group is hosting its first seminar series in UK & Ireland this November.
+Based on the ongoing demand for consumer-run education, the non-profit Families Through Surrogacy group is hosting its first seminar series in UK & Ireland.
 In other countries these seminars are really popular, given they provide consumer and professional advice in a 3 hour evening or weekend afternoon format.

-Running in London, Manchester, Birmingham and Dublin, the series aims to assist intended parents and surrogates to make crucial decisions about domestic and overseas surrogacy options.
+Running in London and Dublin, the series aims to assist intended parents and surrogates to make crucial decisions about domestic and overseas surrogacy options.
 They focus on panels of parents and surrogates providing honest accounts of their recent experiences.
 This is supplemented by a handful of talks from key experts, tackling the complexities of legal, medical and surrogate matching issues.

 Across the series ten UK surrogates will discuss their experiences using either independent or agency-facilitated arrangements.
 Host surrogacy, where a surrogate also provides her eggs, is quite common, and this along with gestational surrogacy will be explored.